Having a nighttime routine for anxiety when you have anxiety is an important part of self-care for your mental health.

 Therefore it is essential to build a healthy nighttime routine that helps the brain to calm down and the body to relax in time for a good night times sleep.

-And a good calming routine at night ensures a good morning and a good day.
+And a good calming nighttime routine for anxiety ensures that you have a good morning and a good day as well.

 I totally vow by this nightly self-care routine.